MobileFineTuner: A Mobile-Native Framework for On-Device LLM Fine-Tuning in Real-World Embedded AI Applications: Motivation and Related Work

-For on-device personalized LLM fine-tuning, methods such as MobiLLM \cite{li2025mobillmenablingllmfinetuning} and PAE-MobiLLM \cite{yang2025paemobillmprivacyawareefficient} adopt side-tuning strategies, where server-side resources assist mobile or edge devices in adapting LLMs to local data distributions.
-PocketLLM \cite{peng-etal-2024-pocketllm} proposes a memory-efficient fine-tuning technique that relies only on forward propagation to significantly reduce device memory usage.
-XPerT \cite{10.1145/3711875.3729132} studies personalized LLM selection to better adapt models for different devices.
-SP-LLM \cite{10.1145/3649329.3655665} focuses on selecting the most representative local data samples for efficient on-device fine-tuning.
-Crayon \cite{bang-etal-2024-crayon} introduces an adapter-pool mechanism that enables effective personalization with minimal additional computing overhead.
+To leverage private-domain data for LLM fine-tuning, recent works have proposed several approaches that allow data on end devices to participate in the fine-tuning process while preserving privacy by ensuring the data never leaves the device.
 We summarize these works in Tab.~\ref{tab:ondevice_llm}, highlighting the frameworks, implementation setups, and open-source availability.
 The comparison reveals a notable gap: although all of these methods aim at enabling on-device LLM fine-tuning, among the 13 surveyed works, 7 works (over half) rely on simulation-based experiments, 4 works employ NVIDIA developer boards, SoCs, Raspberry Pis or PCs, while only 2 works (PocketLLM and XPerT) actually evaluate their methods on mobile phones.
-This raises a critical question: given that mobile phones are the most ubiquitous end devices in daily life, generating massive amounts of human-generated data and serving as the primary target platform for most end-side applications, \textbf{why are they rarely used the mobile phones as the actual implementation setup?}
+This raises a critical question: given that mobile phones are the most ubiquitous end devices in daily life, generating massive amounts of human-generated data and serving as the primary target platform for most end-side applications, \textbf{why are mobile phones rarely used as the actual implementation platform?}

 To answer this question, we first examine the implementation frameworks on which these works are based.
-Except for two studies that utilize mobile phones (which will be discussed in Section 2.3), the remaining works rely on mature frameworks such as PyTorch \cite{NEURIPS2019_bdbca288}, Hugging Face Transformers \cite{DBLP:journals/corr/abs-1910-03771}, Hugging Face PEFT \cite{peft}, and Flower \cite{beutel2020flower}.
+Except for two studies that utilize mobile phones (which will be discussed in Section 2.2), the remaining works rely on mature frameworks such as PyTorch \cite{NEURIPS2019_bdbca288}, Hugging Face Transformers \cite{DBLP:journals/corr/abs-1910-03771}, Hugging Face PEFT \cite{peft}, and Flower \cite{beutel2020flower}.
 A common characteristic of these frameworks is that they are all Python-based.
 These frameworks can be conveniently deployed on operating systems that support Python, such as Linux and Windows, and they have streamlined the LLM fine-tuning process, allowing researchers and developers to readily reuse packages for algorithmic development with minimal coding effort.

 However, mobile phones, such as those running Android, do not natively support Python \cite{python3docs}, which means the aforementioned frameworks cannot be directly deployed.
 Currently, there is no unified framework for LLM fine-tuning on mobile phones.
 As a result, implementing real-world LLM fine-tuning on mobile phones requires significant effort from researchers to develop thousands of lines of custom code.
 This is why many studies opt for simulations or use devices running Linux or Windows, rather than mobile phones.
 Consequently, a significant portion of mobile phone scenarios has been largely overlooked in practical implementations.
 This gap motivated us to develop MobileFineTuner, a unified open-source framework for LLM fine-tuning on mobile phones, providing researchers and developers with a flexible platform for experimentation and further development.